UBC-MDS/pokehelpyer/README.md

 - [pokemon.csv](https://gist.github.com/armgilles/194bcff35001e7eb53a2a8b441e8b2c6): Dataset containing details about each Pokemon including its type.
 - [chart.csv](https://github.com/zonination/pokemon-chart/blob/master/chart.csv): Dataset containing details abouts the weaknesses and strengths of each type of Pokemon.

+## Place in the Python Ecosystem
+There are websites and applications that help build Pokemon teams.
+There doesn't seem to be any Python packages that perform this operation.

 ## Installation